odelot/aws-mqtt-websockets/README.md

 ## Limitation

 * does not implemented reconnect functionality yet (it drops the connection after a couple minutes in idle)
-* it was not extensively tested (my only test was in the example file, publish and subscribe to QoS0 and QoS1 with success)
+* it was not extensively tested (like stress test, with many messages. it was just simple tests, like subscribe and publich Qos0 and QoS1 messages)
 * may work in arduino without SSL and out of aws environment (but not tested yet, you need to turn off SSL and inform the path - you may find no use for it with arduino, as arduino does not have SSL support.
 It is better to use MQTT directy without a security layer)
 * a lot of TODO and FIX in the code - I think it is more important to share first ;-)